lintool/Mr.LDA/README.md

     cd /home/directory/Mr.LDA/
     ant

+This should create dist/mr.lda-{version}.jar with all of the proper libraries.
-Jar all the .class files and dependency packages to `Mr.LDA.jar`.
+You may also choose to manually Jar all the .class files and dependency packages to `Mr.LDA.jar`.

 Tokenizing and Indexing
 ----------